Saturday, February 21, 2026

 I love comics.
 Comics are that incredible interlace between action, expression, contemplation and speech, filled with colour, hand-drawn authenticity and freedom to draw, whether within or without the panel or filling the entire page.
 That wow moment when you hit a "centrefold", that action scene, or the beautiful, leather-and-mesh femme fatale drawn entirely across, even to the extent of pull out pages, I mean, that's comics.
 They come from an older time, too, and being drawn and filled by I think the quirkier characters and artists of the 70s or 80s, it feels like something precious handed down by an older generation of flat-out rebels: men who hated villainy, hegemony, smallness, and instead celebrated manhood, the strength of women, the underdog, the street champion against all odds.
 What makes a comic great?
 I think it's to do with the fact that it's immediately brought to your attention, opening a comic book, that there is something great in this world that has to be overcome, and the person you're reading about is just the person to do it, in his or her own way.
 And obviously, comic books are about the very, sexy, women.

 I have a favourite comic character, the Batman.
 It's very simple why I like the Batman.
 The fact is, he doesn't have any super powers, but he uses his god damn brains to fight crime, and his will.
 Yes, sure, he has money, and Alfred, but you might think that he's still the Batman regardless.
 And come on, the villains he has!
 The very best, the Joker.
 There isn't a better villain.
 He's not exactly the anti-thesis of Batman.
 He's simply himself; he's out there to embody madness.
 Batman, in contrast, embodies something more concrete; he simply doesn't tolerate crime.
 Some say, Batman is an outlaw.
 I think that sort of misses the point.
 He has a moral compass which is 99% within the shape of the law, and the things he does in that other 1%, he regrets, I promise you.
 In some ways, he plays the Batman with sorrow.
 The Joker's glee, if you were to put it that way, is not really the point, it's just a symptom of his being the Joker.
 He doesn't need to entertain anyone, or even himself; he's past self-reflection.
 That's the incredible, magnetic thing about the Joker.
 He's a pure madman.
 How should I see it?
 It's like if you woke up in a dream world and you could do anything with absolutely no consequence or moral implication.
 Nothing.
 And you decided to say the hell with it, and you did whatever came to mind, all day and every day.
 That's what it means, I think.
+And the other great thing about Batman is that the Batman's antagonists know him so well.
+They gleefully mock and manipulate him in every setting.
+Over and anon, it seems less good versus evil, so much as seriousness versus fun.

 I started with comics probably with Asterix and Obelix.
 I loved the Romans!
 They're so military and yet so frightened of Obelix.
 After that it was probably a bit of Vampirella, a tiny bit of Marvel.
 I'm not a Marvel fan, I'll be honest.
 I can't suspend my rationality enough to be one.
 The modern movies are too much, too.
 I sorta prefer the tragicomedy of the older films.
 I liked Sandman, I loved Watchmen on the second reading.
 League of Gentlemen was OK (in some ways, come to think of it, the Invisible Man is like the Joker in that he can do anything he wants and almost nobody can stop him).
 I don't own Superman, X-men or Spidey.
 I'm more of a thinking comic guy I guess; I like it when it's less explicit what's going on.